All Episodes

 I've talked about this before.

-People said, Well, I was listening that day.
+People said, well, I was listening that day.

 It got so bad.

-I think I remember picking up a the newspaper because you didn't even have the internet back then for information.
+I think I remember picking up the newspaper because you didn't even have the internet back then for information.

 I'm limited to magazines and the newspapers, the local newspapers in USA Today.